Macrometacorp/docs/docs/photoniq/faas/install-update-faas-cli.md

     rustup target add wasm32-wasi
     ```

 2. Run the following script to download and set up the tool.
-This script automatically install sthe FaaS CLI tool within in the current directory:
+This script automatically installs the FaaS CLI tool within in the current directory:

     ```curl
     curl -fsSLk 'https://macrometacorp.github.io/photoniq-faas/photoniq-faas-cli-macos-v1.0.0.sh' | sh